 While brisket is the king of Texas style barbecue, the tri tip is the king of the California barbecue scene where it is also known as a Santa Maria roast.

-A tri tip typically weighs between 2-3 pound which makes it more of a roast than a steak.
+A tri tip, which is very similar to picanha, typically weighs between 2-3 pound which makes it more of a roast than a steak.
 However, I treat tri tips like a large steak and cook them indirect to medium rare before giving them a quick sear and slicing against the grain.

 Another cut that I love cooking more than brisket that is great for feeding a holiday crowd is a full New York Strip roast.
 I can find a 8-10 pound strip roast at Costco around most holidays.
 These are great when slow smoked to medium rare and carved into individual steaks.